Accessibility Commitment

 The Americans with Disabilities Act prohibits discrimination against a qualified individual with a disability.
 The City of Chattanooga does not permit discrimination on the basis of physical or mental disability in admission to, access to, or operations of its programs, services or activities.
 The City of Chattanooga does not discriminate on the basis of disability in its hiring or employment practices.

-Questions, concerns, complaints or requests for additional information or a reasonable accommodation under the ADA may be forwarded to the City of Chattanooga's Compliance Officer, Toni Morgan at 423-643-8240.
+Questions, concerns, complaints or requests for additional information or a reasonable accommodation under the ADA will be sent to:

 Office of the City Attorney